GamingBTL/OrbitalDecay/README.md

 # OrbitalDecay
-Simple python code that simulates the short orbital decay of an object of given enitial values.
+Simple python code that simulates the short orbital decay of an object of given initial values.